prescottprue/react-redux-firebase/docs/auth.md

 ## logout()
 Logout from Firebase and delete all data from the store (`state.firebase.data` and `state.firebase.auth` are set to `null`).

+Looking to preserve data on logout? [`v2.0.0` supports the `preserve` config option](http://docs.react-redux-firebase.com/history/v2.0.0/docs/api/compose.html), which preserves data under the specified keys in state on logout.

 ##### Examples